 Time for a refashion and photo tutorial for how to add fabric to bottom of shirts!
-After having two kids, everything has shifted around, and I found that several of my t-shirts felt too short.
+After having two kids, everything has shifted around, and I found that several of my t-shirts felt too short (find more 20+ ways to refashion clothes that are too small here!).
 Adding a faux second-layer and a pocket jazzed up this plain white tee – now it covers my rear and I can wear it with leggings!

 If you’re new to refashioning and don’t have a “stash” of clothes to work from, check out my tips for shopping for refashions and upcycles!
 If you already have a shirt, read my tips for actually sewing refashions here!

 I am so happy with how it turned out!
 Check out 13+ t-shirt refashion ideas for more inspiration, too!

 This are the two shirts I started with – both knit tshirts.
 The pink one is a little lighter weight and several sizes larger, which gave me more material to work with.

 I had initially thought about putting the pink as a longer peplum, on the outside, similar to this leopard skirt refashion from years ago, but once I actually tried it on I decided to put it lower.